 It worked, and eventually we were on our way, none the wiser as to what we had been avoiding.

-Now I’m in Ullapool having had a days rest.
+So, now I’m in Ullapool having had a days rest.
 A few more days and I’ll be travelling across the roof of Scotland again, bound for the Orkneys and Shetlands.
 It stormed last night, with wild winds and rain, and I felt my absolute tiredness for the first time.

 I’ve been battered and blasted since I left the Uk.
 It’s been amazing despite that, and I’m still excited to be here once again.